AI Agent Application Demo: Putting a Brain Inside Your App¶

 The shift from sequential code to agent-driven logic isn't all-or-nothing.
 You can add a single agent node to an existing NestJS or Express application — handling one complex, conversational feature — while keeping everything else exactly as it was.

-The most important thing is to start.
 Pick one part of your application where users navigate a messy, multi-step interaction.
 Replace the flowchart with a brain.
+Coffee Agent is the blueprint: clone it, run it, break it, make it yours.

 Questions or discussion?
 Connect on LinkedIn, X or reach out via email.